adil-faiyaz98/postgres-examples/docs/README.md

 # **PostgreSQL AI-Driven Security and Cyber Defense System**

-This repository aims to provide, to an extent, a **secure, AI-powered, and automation-driven PostgreSQL security and monitoring framework**.
-It integrates **machine learning, blockchain, federated learning, and SOAR security automation** to provide a **real-time cyber defense system**.
+This repository provides a **production-ready, tiered security framework** for PostgreSQL databases.
+It integrates **machine learning, blockchain, federated learning, and SOAR security automation** to create a **comprehensive cyber defense system** that can be tailored to your specific security and performance requirements.

 ## **Features**
+- **Tiered Security Implementation**: Choose from Basic, Standard, or Advanced security based on your needs.
 - **Automated Threat Detection**: AI-driven anomaly detection, real-time risk scoring, and reinforcement learning security policies.
-- **Security Orchestration and Automated Response (SOAR)**: Automated incident response using AWS Lambda, firewall integration, and policy adaptation.
+- **Security Orchestration and Automated Response (SOAR)**: Automated incident response with firewall integration and policy adaptation.
-- **Blockchain-Based Security Logging**: Immutable, tamper-proof security logs stored on a blockchain for forensic validation.
-- **Federated Learning for Global Threat Intelligence**: AI models trained collaboratively across PostgreSQL security nodes.
-- **Zero Trust and Post-Quantum Cryptography**: Decentralized identity verification, Zero-Knowledge Proof authentication, and Kyber encryption.
-- **User Behavior Analytics (UBA)**: Behavioral anomaly detection, risk scoring, and adaptive security policies based on AI insights.
+- **Comprehensive Audit Logging**: Configurable audit trails with tamper-proof options.
+- **Performance-Optimized Security**: Carefully balanced security controls with measurable performance impact.
+- **Compliance-Ready**: Mappings to major compliance frameworks including GDPR, PCI-DSS, HIPAA, and SOC2.

 ---